On amenable Hilbert-Schmidt stable groups: Central extensions and HS-stable, permutation unstable groups

-Let $\ZH\leq \Q$ be the ring generated by $\frac{1}{2}.$ We first make several algebraic observations about $\ZH$ that are straightforward and most likely well-known.
+We first make several algebraic observations about $\ZH$ that are straightforward and most likely well-known.
 We include brief proofs for the convenience of the reader. \begin{remark} The term \emph{square root} always refers to an additive square root. \begin{enumerate} \item Every element of $\ZH$ has a square root, hence every element of every quotient of $\ZH$ also has a square root. \item Let $k\in \Z$ be odd.
 Then the map $\beta(x) = x+x$ defines an automorphism of $\Z/k\Z.$ In particular every $x\in \Z/k\Z$ has a unique square root given by $\beta^{-1}(x)$. \end{enumerate} \end{remark} \begin{lemma} For every odd integer $k$ there is a ring homomorphism $\pi_k:\ZH\rightarrow \Z/k\Z$ determined by $\pi_k(1)=1$ such that